mwiwa-fred/Temperature-Controlled-Fan/README.md

 3. Commit your changes to a new branch named after you.
 4. Push the changes and create a pull request with a clear description of what you modified.

-##NB: if they dont have a fan, you can use an LED to indicate when the fan would be on.
+## NB: if you dont have a fan, you can use an LED to indicate when the fan would be on.